-A fee of $10 per volunteer hour will be assessed per family for failure to meet the parent volunteer requirement by the last meet of the swim season (the Divisional Meet).
+A penalty/fine of $20 per volunteer hour will be assessed per family for failure to meet the parent volunteer requirement by the last meet of the swim season (the Divisional Meet).
 Example: If a family has 0 volunteer hours by the Divisional Meet, the fee will be $180.00.
 The fee will be prorated for any unfulfilled volunteer hours and must be paid by July 31st.
 The actual volunteering is much more valuable to the team than any fee that would be paid, our parent volunteers are a tremendous asset to the team, please do not rely on writing a check as a method to avoid volunteer hours.

 C. Team Policies and Additional Info